fluidkey/fluidkey-stealth-account-kit/README.md

 - [`predictStealthSafeAddressWithClient`](/src/predictStealthSafeAddress.ts): predicts the address of a stealth [Safe](https://safe.global/) based on a list of stealth address owners (EOAs) calling the Safe Proxy Factory Deployment contract
 - [`predictStealthSafeAddressWithBytecode`](/src/predictStealthSafeAddress.ts): predicts the address of a stealth [Safe](https://safe.global/) based on a list of stealth address owners (EOAs) simulating the CREATE2 call using the bytecode of the to-be deployed Safe Proxy

-An example of how to use these functions to recover stealth addresses based on a user's privateKey can be found in the [`example`](/src/example/example.ts) folder.
+An example of how to use these functions to recover stealth addresses based on a user's private key can be found in the [`example`](/src/example/example.ts) folder.

 Get Started
 -----------